The UPTE Difference

 |---|---|---|

-| Keeping our benefits | Maintain PTO, CEMRP/IAP, Ed Time, and other title specific arrangements upon joining UPTE, and for as long as it takes to reach title-specific agreements with UC | Without a contract any benefits can be taken away at management's discretion |
+| Keeping our benefits | Maintain PTO, CEMRP/IAP, Ed Time, and other title specific arrangements upon joining UPTE, and for as long as it takes to reach title-specific agreements with UC | No guarantees—changes can be made any time at UC’s discretion |

 | Fair pay | Guaranteed annual raises and step increases totaling each year: - 2025: 8% or more - 2026: 7% - 2027: 6% - 2028: 6% - Daily overtime after 8 hours of work and double-time after 12 hours of work for hourly workers - Opportunity for additional pay increases for internal and market equity |

-No guaranteed raises or step increases: - 2025: 0% - 3.2% - 2026: No Guarantee - 2027: No Guarantee - 2028: No Guarantee - No daily overtime - No right to equity reviews |
+No guaranteed raises or step increases: - 2025: 0% - 3.2% - 2026: No guarantee - 2027: No guarantee - 2028: No guarantee - No daily overtime - No right to equity reviews |

-| Pension | - Retire 5 years earlier—begin retirement at 50 and receive max pension age multiplier at 60 - No PEPRA cap on pensionable earnings - Ability to take a lump sum payout at retirement |
+| Pension | - Retire 5 years earlier—begin retirement at 50 and receive max pension age multiplier at 60 - No PEPRA cap on pensionable earnings - Ability to take a lump sum payout at retirement - How retirement works for newly-represented UPTE titles |

-- Begin retirement at 55 and maximize benefits at 65 if hired after July 2013 - Pension earnings capped at $155,081 (2025) if hired after July 2013 - No lump sum cashout option if hired after July 2013 |
+- Begin retirement at 55 and maximize benefits at 65 if hired after July 2013 - Pension earnings capped at $155,081 (2025) if hired after July 2016 - No lump sum cashout option if hired after July 2013 |

 | Healthcare | - Save up to $230/month in 2026 on Kaiser and Blue and Gold HMOs compared to non-union rates.
 Jump to your plan. - Annual caps on monthly employee premium cost increases and subsidies in 2027 & 2028 |

-No limit on healthcare premiums—changes can be made any time at UC’s s discretion |
+No limit on healthcare premiums—changes can be made any time at UC’s discretion |

 | Job security | - Guaranteed "Alternatives to Layoffs" including the right to be offered open positions elsewhere to avoid layoff - Seniority rights and up to 3 years of preferential recall and rehire rights or severance in case of layoff - Right to Preferential Rehire at all campuses, not just your home campus - Jobs cannot be replaced by contractors - Just cause protections against unfair corrective action |